soroushomidvar/old_webpage.github.io/_pages/about.md

   - /about.html
 ---

-I received my B.Sc. and M.Sc. in computer engineering from Ferdowsi University of Mashhad, Iran, in 2017 and 2020, respectively, and Currently, I'm a member of the IP-PBX type approval lab at this university.
+I am a Ph.D. student at the University of Alberta and a member of the DB lab at this university.
+I received my B.Sc. and M.Sc. in Computer Engineering from Ferdowsi University of Mashhad, Iran, in 2017 and 2020, respectively.

-My research interest focuses on data mining and machine learning, and I am interested in research at the intersection of IoT data and anomaly detection.
+My research interest focuses on streaming data and machine learning, and I am interested in research at the intersection of IoT data and anomaly detection.

 Word Cloud of my recently published papers: